muschellij2/process_head_ct/index.md

 alternatively, if data are not compressed, file storage is inefficient.
 Most importantly though, many imaging analyses perform 3-dimensional operations, such as smoothing.
-Thus, putting the data into a different format that handles 3D images as 1 compresssed file is desirable.
+Thus, putting the data into a different format that handles 3D images as 1 compressed file is desirable.

 ## Converting DICOM to NIfTI